MRRRead/no-dig/docs/plugin-api.md

 This document outlines the Plugin API for NO-DIG, providing developers with the information needed to create custom plugins that extend the functionality of the static site generator.

+## ⚠️ Current Limitations / Known Issues (June 2025)

+- The plugin wrapper system is implemented and works for core and CLI, but **integration with 11ty for Obsidian-style wikilinks is not yet fully functional**.
+The 11ty build output does not render wikilinks as HTML links due to unresolved plugin resolution issues with @photogabble/eleventy-plugin-interlinker in a monorepo/Windows environment.
+- Plugin wrappers for other 11ty plugins (SEO, images, etc.) are planned for Phase 2.
+- See the [Development Roadmap](./roadmap/development-roadmap.md) and [README](../README.md) for status and next steps.

 ## Plugin Architecture

 NO-DIG's plugin system is designed to be flexible, powerful, and easy to use.
 Plugins can hook into various stages of the build process, modify content, add new features, and integrate with external services.